bradenpecora/bsp825-coe332/homework06/README.md

 If the user is on isp02, these services should be running with the cluster IPs given above.

-Note: The selectors "app=bradenp-test-flask" and "app=bradenp-test-redis" were created to connect the services to the pods, but they can be used to get a specific flask or redis pod as well.
+Note: The selectors `app=bradenp-test-flask` and `app=bradenp-test-redis` were created to connect the services to the pods, but they can be used to get a specific flask or redis pod as well.

 #
 ## Redis: